victor-zheng-codes/victor-zheng-codes.github.io/content/posts/technology/automation-framework.md

 ### Authorization and Authentication

 For authorization and authentication, I worked on support for three main methods.
 The first method was through an Excel file for storing credentials.
 The second method was through hard coded values, and the third method was through Azure Key Vault.
 The mechanisms for all three allow any QA team to operate efficiently and allow for any project team to use the framework.
+I worked with one of my mentors and later realized tat there are a lot of additional things to consider for authorization and authentication that I had not thought about at first.

 ### Azure DevOps